What Else Science Requires of Time

 By the time that inflation was over, every particle was left in isolation, surrounded by a vast expanse of empty space extending in every direction.
 And then—only a fraction of a fraction of an instant later—space was once again filled with matter and energy.
 Our universe got a new start and a second beginning.
 After a trillionth of a second, all four of the known forces were in place, and behaving much as they do in our world today.
 And although the temperature and density of our universe were both dropping rapidly during this era, they remained mind-boggingly high—all of space was at a temperature of 1015 degrees.
 Exotic particles like Higgs bosons and top quarks were as common as electrons and photons.
 Every last corner of space teemed with a dense plasma of quarks and gluons, alongside many other forms of matter and energy.
 After expanding for another millionth of a second, our universe had cooled down enough to enable quarks and gluons to bind together forming the first protons and neutrons (Dan Hooper, At the Edge of Time, p.
 2).

-Before inflation began, for some unknown reason the universe contained an unstable inflaton field or false vacuum field.
-This energetic field underwent a spontaneous phase transition (analogous to superheated liquid water suddenly and spontaneously expanding into steam).
+Let’s re-describe the process of inflation.
+Before inflation began, for some as yet unknown reason the universe contained an unstable inflaton field or false vacuum field.
+For some other, as yet unknown reason, this energetic field expanded and cooled and underwent a spontaneous phase transition (somewhat analogous to what happens when cooling water spontaneously freezes into ice).
 That phase transition caused the highly repulsive primordial material to hyper-inflate exponentially in volume for a very short time.
-During this primeval inflationary epoch, the gravitational field’s stored, negative, gravitational energy was rapidly released, and all space wildly expanded.
-At the end of this early inflationary epoch, the highly repulsive material decayed for some as yet unknown reason into ordinary matter and energy, and the universe’s expansion rate stopped increasing exponentially and the rate dropped precipitously and was nearly constant.
+To re-describe this yet again, during the primeval inflationary epoch, the gravitational field’s stored, negative, repulsive, gravitational energy was rapidly released, and all space wildly expanded.
+At the end of this early inflationary epoch at about t = 10−33 seconds, the highly repulsive material decayed for some as yet unknown reason into ordinary matter and energy, and the universe’s expansion rate stopped increasing exponentially, and the expansion rate dropped precipitously and became nearly constant.
 During the inflationary epoch, the entropy continually increased, so the second law of thermodynamics was not violated.

 Alan Guth described the inflationary period this way: